By the Shortest of Heads: Background

 George Formby Snr was worried that his son, George Formby, would watch him on stage and begin a career on stage; he was against the boy following in his footsteps, saying "one fool in the family is enough".
 After a year of Formby working at a stables in Middleham, he was apprenticed to Thomas Scourfield at Epsom, where he ran his first professional races at the age of 10, when he weighed less than 4 st. In 1915 Formby Snr allowed his son to appear on screen, taking the lead in By the Shortest of Heads.
 After completing the filming, Formby Jnr was sent to Ireland to continue his jockey training, as were the five horses Formby had purchased that year, which joined others he had previously bought.

+Preservation status

 The film is now considered lost, with the last-known copy having been destroyed in 1940.
+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.